spotify/heroic-client-java/README.md

 1. aggregations on how to combine and group time series.

-Let's build a query that will return the requests per second for each endpoint for the artist microservice and group by the site (datacenter).
+Let's build a query that will return the requests per second for each endpoint for the artist microservice and group by the region.

 What we will do is...